 After receiving my suggestions of what to eat and drink and India, Alex made me a list of what I should eat in Germany.
 Thanks to her, I am now more aware of German food that before and besides different German breads and sausages, I am tempted to try gulasch, knödel, frikadelle, streuselkuchen, and mohnstriezel the earliest I can!

-That’s it folks!
-This was the list of foods to try in Germany as shared by Alex.
 Even though I can hardly spell, remember or pronounce these items correctly, it is good to have these suggestions.
-Who knows when I will end up in Germany and Alex’s list might come in handy.
+Who knows when I will end up in Germany and this list might come in handy.

 I hope you found this article worth your time and I would like to thank you for reading.
 Are you from Germany?
 Then let me know what you think of this list and also share your own suggestions.